nicholasf/ectypes.js/README.md

 ```

-In the above example, the simpleStrategy has defined a function named 'build' accepting the arguments '(modelName, values)'.
+In the above example, the simpleStrategy has defined a function named 'build' accepting the arguments '(modelName, values, callback)'.
 Ectypes builds a *producer* function mapping to the strategy function and passing it the appropriate data.

 If you wanted to override the value of the title in some circumstances: